DaveMielke/NBP/b2g/ui/doc/notes.rst

 or at the end (to indicate that the combination is complete), should always be pressed separately.

-Switching the power off and then back on automatically turns off One Hand Mode.
-This provides an intuitive way for a user who has accidentally turned this mode on and doesn't know how to turn it off to easily revert the keyboard to normal operation.
+Switching the power switch **off** and then back **on** automatically disables One Hand Mode.
+This provides an intuitive way for a user who has accidentally enabled this mode, and who may not know how to disable it, to easily revert the keyboard to normal operation.

-Another (legacy) way to turn One Hand Mode on is to hold dot 8 while switching the power on.
+Another (legacy) way to enable One Hand Mode is to hold dot 8 while switching the power on.

 Braille Rendering
 -----------------